 Sometimes characters just really hate each other.
 Whether it's because of a long-term rivalry, a bitter breakup, or just a falling out, they're at each other's throats.
 So, when one of these characters is given the opportunity to tell a story, they'll often use this chance to get their fictional revenge, inserting their enemy into the story and then doing bad things to them.

 Often, this starts at the portrayal itself.
 The character is often written to be as unlikable and pathetic as possible, with their flaws exaggerated or falsified.
-Then, once the plot progresses, something will happen - if they aren't killed off, they're humiliated in some other way.
+Then, once the plot progresses, something will happen - if they aren't killed off, they're humiliated in some way, and sometimes they're both killed and humiliated.

 This is usually Played for Laughs; the characterization will be cartoonish and the vengeance taken to comedic extremes, often with the character getting horrifically killed off or treated like an outright villain.
 However, serious examples do exist, and usually paint the storyteller in a more negative light- if not as an outright bully, as someone taking things too far.
 If the story is shared publicly, such as on a stage, it's more likely for them to be seen as the antagonist rather than the person they're writing about.
 Private stories usually get a pass for being personal wish fulfillment and Power Fantasy, lending themselves to a more comedic take.